-But experts say that her behaviour is hardly unusual for a child entering formal education, when they are encouraged to be more independent.
+Experts say such behaviour is hardly unusual for a child entering Primary 1, when they are encouraged to be more independent.

 “It is a significant milestone in a child’s – and consequently, the parents’ – life.
 Along with reaching this milestone are several changes,” says clinical psychologist Matilda Chew from Think Psychological Services.

 For instance, school hours are longer and learning methods are no longer playbased, Matilda explains.

 As a result, they may have problems adapting to a new environment, which include having to cope with different academic demands and establishing new relationships, says Dr Ong Say How, head and senior consultant at the Child and Adolescent Mental Wellness Service, in the department of psychological medicine at KK Women’s and Children’s Hospital.